 News coverage in Bangladesh is very politically charged and polarizing, with the media favoring either the ruling party or the opposition.
 Independent, unbiased journalism is rare.
 The choice of topics is based on the economic interests of corporate groups that support various media outlets, while state radio stations are still under the direct control of the Ministry of Information.

-Critical reporting is under threat due to assaults and intimidation, or in some cases, even torture and murder.
-Since the start of 2015, five bloggers who were branded as "atheists" have been brutally murdered because they dared to criticize the rise of religious extremism.
-Many journalists now practice self-censorship.
-Media representatives, opposition politicians and the NGO Transparency International say that a new media law passed in August 2014 has further limited press freedom.
-As a result, people in Bangladesh are limited in exercising their right to freely access information.
+Critical reporting is under threat because journalists are intimidated or attacked, or in some cases, even tortured and murdered.
+Since the beginning of 2015, five bloggers labeled atheists have been brutally murdered because they dared to criticize the rise of religious extremism.
+Many journalists now censor themselves.
+Media representatives, opposition politicians and the NGO Transparency International say that a recent media law passed in August 2014 has restricted press freedom even more.
+As a result, people in Bangladesh have restricted access to information.

-Funding sources: German Federal Ministry for Economic Cooperation and Development (BMZ), German Foreign Office (AA)
+Funding: German Federal Ministry for Economic Cooperation and Development (BMZ), German Foreign Office (AA)